 Protected wireless network service with an Active Directory (AD) account for faculty, staff, and students.

-The Virtual Private Network (VPN) is a system which allows remote access to network resources normally only available to people at a UCSF location.
+The Virtual Private Network (VPN) is a system which allows remote access to network resources normally only available at a UCSF location.

 UCSF wireless networking services